wvlet/airframe/docs/airframe-jdbc.md

 val connectionPool = factory(dbConfig)

 // Create a new database
-connectionPool.executeUpdate("craete table if not exists test(id int, name text)")
+connectionPool.executeUpdate("create table if not exists test(id int, name text)")
 // Update the database with prepared statement connectionPool.updateWith("insert into test values(?, ?)") { ps =>
   ps.setInt(1, 1)